yoyoFC/surfs_up/README.md

 # O‘ahu ice cream & waves

 ## Overview of the statistical analysis
 The purpose of this analysis is to obtain statistical parameters for the viability of a new business in Oahu - Hawai.
-The shop will provide ice-cream products and surfing supplies, that is why it is important to anlyse the weather precipitation and temperature in the area.
+The shop will provide ice-cream products and surfing supplies, that is why it is important to analyze the weather precipitation and temperature in the area.
 The sample data for this report will be based on two months: June and December.
+Additionally, we will include a couple of extra queries to support the final conclusions.

 ## Results